The Perfect Vegetable Stock

 Making your stock is a great way of using up vegetables you may have lying around in the fridge.
 My basic stock recipe consists of onion, carrot, celery, leek, bay leaves, white peppercorn and sweetcorn, that are simmered in a large pot for an hour and then strained.
 You can find the recipe in my cookbook Purely Delicious.
 Another way of making a healthier vegetable stock is to blend all the ingredients into a stock paste.
 Divide into ice cube containers is small containers that you can freeze into portions.
 Use your stock cubes straight out of the freezer to flavour soups, sauces and nourishing stews.
 The full recipe for my stock paste is in my book Earth To Table.

 4 litres of filtered hot water from the kettle

 handful parsley stalks

-- Combine all the veggies and aromatics if using into a large pot and fill with water.
+- Combine all the vegetables and aromatics into a large pot and fill with hot water.

 Notes and Inspiration

 I also love to add sweet potato or pumpkin which adds a sweeter note to the final stock.
 If I'm making immunity-boosting soups then I also love to throw in ginger, garlic and turmeric for their anti-inflammatory and anti-viral properties.